COMMON Blocks and BLOCKDATA Subprograms

-COMMON Blocks
+COMMON Block

 Lengthy argument lists in subroutines and user-defined functions can occur as modularised programs grow ever larger, requiring more and more information to be passed between program units.
 The COMMON block, a piece of shared memory in the computer, is another method for passing information between program units.
 Data stored in a COMMON block is not passed between program units via argument lists, but through the COMMON statement near the beginning of each program unit.